conventional-commits/conventionalcommits.org/content/next/index.md

  a word token, followed by either a `:<space>` or `<space>#` separator, followed by a string value (this is inspired by the [git trailer convention](https://git-scm.com/docs/git-interpret-trailers)).
 1. A footer's token MUST use `-` in place of whitespace characters, e.g., `Acked-by` (this helps differentiate the footer section from a multi-paragraph body).
-An exception is made for `BREAKING CHANGE` and `INITIAL STABLE RELEASE`, which MAY also be used as a token.
+An exception is made for `BREAKING CHANGE`, `DEPRECATE` and `INITIAL STABLE RELEASE`, which MAY also be used as a token.
 1. A footer's value MAY contain spaces and newlines, and parsing MUST terminate when the next valid footer token/separator pair is observed.
 1. Breaking changes MUST be indicated in the type/scope prefix of a commit, or as an entry in the footer.
+1. Deprecation warnings MUST be indicated in the type/scope prefix of a comit, or as an entry in the footer.
 1. If included as a footer, a breaking change MUST consist of the uppercase text BREAKING CHANGE, followed by a colon, space, and description, e.g., _BREAKING CHANGE: environment variables now take precedence over config files_.
+1. If included as a fotter, a deprecation warning MUST consist of the uppercase text DEPRECATE, followed by a colon, space, and description, e.g.,
+_DEPRECATE: usage of the email API v1 is deprecated in favor of v2 of the API_.
 1. If included in the type/scope prefix, breaking changes MUST be indicated by a `!` immediately before the `:`.
 If `!` is used, `BREAKING CHANGE:` MAY be omitted from the footer section, and the commit description SHALL be used to describe the breaking change.
+1. If included in the type/scope prefix, deprecation warnings MUST be indicated by a `-` immediately before the `:`.
+If `-` is used, `DEPRECATE:` MAY be omitted from the footer section, and the commit description SHALL be used to describe the deprecation warning.
 1. Types other than `feat` and `fix` MAY be used in your commit messages, e.g., _docs: updated ref docs._
-1. The units of information that make up conventional commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE and INITIAL STABLE RELEASE which MUST be uppercase.
+1. The units of information that make up conventional commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE, DEPRECATE and INITIAL STABLE RELEASE which MUST be uppercase.
 1. BREAKING-CHANGE MUST be synonymous with BREAKING CHANGE, when used as a token in a footer.
 1. Graduating a pre-release 0.y.z version to 1.0.0 MUST be signaled by at least one of:
     1. Including `!!` in the type/scope prefix immediately before the `:`